Technigo/project-react-native-app/README.md

 - Multiple screens → add some kind of navigation in your app, either with bottom tabs or navigation backwards and forwards between screens. -->

 ## View it live
-https://snack.expo.io/@pwangy/react-native-app
+Works best when viewed on the Expo app using the QR code under "My Device" in the preview area. https://snack.expo.io/@pwangy/react-native-app